What PIR (Prescribed Investor Rate) is applied to joint accounts?

 • How am I taxed?

-Simplicity investment funds are structured as PIEs.
+Simplicity Investment Funds are structured as PIEs.
 PIE stands for Portfolio Investment Entity.
-A PIE invests the contributions from its investors in different types of investment.
-The tax rate for your investment earnings from a PIE is referred to ...
+A PIE invests contributions from investors in different types of investments.
+The tax rate for your investment earnings from a PIE is referred to as your ...

 • How do I set up an Investment Fund?

 Applying for an Investment Fund account only takes a few minutes online here.
-You'll need to provide your IRD number and photo ID like a passport and driver's licence.
-Once we've completed our verification checks, we'll send you information about how ...
+You'll need to provide your IRD number and NZ photo ID, like a passport and driver's licence.
+Once we've completed our verification checks, we'll send you information about ...

 If we can't answer your question, please get in touch: